localstack/docs/content/en/tutorials/replicate-aws-resources-localstack-extension/index.md

       resources:
         - '.*:test-local-proxy'
    ```
-- Save the configuration to enable the Replicator extension.
+- Save the configuration to enable the AWS Replicator extension.
 Once enabled, you'll see the proxy status as **Enabled**.

 To invoke the local Lambda function with the remote SQS queue: